7. General Settings » Graphs & Storage¶

 HULU |

-IP Sweep Graphing option allows storing IP graph data for IPv4 and/or IPv6 addresses that receive traffic without sending any traffic in return.
-Do not set it to Off when monitoring unidirectional links or asymmetric traffic.
-Activating this feature for IPv6 traffic is generally not advised.
-Given the vast number of IP addresses an IPv6 subnet can hold, an IP sweep could exhaust all available RAM with InfluxDB or fill up all the disk space when using RRDTool.
+IP Sweep Graphing allows storing IP graph data for IPv4 and/or IPv6 addresses receiving traffic without returning any.
+Avoid setting it to Off when monitoring unidirectional links or asymmetric traffic.
+Enabling it for IPv6 is generally not recommended because the vast number of possible IPv6 addresses can quickly exhaust RAM (when using InfluxDB) or disk space (when using RRDTool).

-Sensor Top N (default: 20) specifies the maximum number of items stored for ordered sets of data, such as top Talkers, External IPs, ASNs, Countries, TCP/UDP ports, IP protocols, and so on.
+Sensor Top N (default: 20) Specifies the maximum number of items stored for each ordered data set, such as top talkers, external IPs, ASNs, countries, TCP/UDP ports, IP protocols, etc.

-Flow Sensor saves flow data on a local disk drive in the path defined in the Flow Collector Path field, under a directory structure that takes into account the Flow Data Hierarchy parameter.
+Flow Sensor saves flow data on the local disk in the path defined by the Flow Collector Path, using a directory structure determined by Flow Data Hierarchy.

-Packet Sensor saves packet dumps on a local disk drive in the path defined in the Packet Dump Path field.
+Packet Sensor saves packet dumps in the path set by the Packet Dump Path.

 RRDTool stores all graph files on the Console server in the Graphs Disk Path.
-InfluxDB stores all graph data in /var/lib/influxdb/data/, so if you want to use a different path or drive, make sure it is symlinked to the original location.
+InfluxDB stores graph data in /var/lib/influxdb/data/.
+If you want to use another path or drive, symlink it to the original location.

 Note

-It is highly recommended to automate the deletion of old data and to monitor the disk usage of IP graphs in General Settings » Data Retention.
+It is strongly recommended to automate the deletion of old data and to monitor disk usage for IP graphs in General Settings » Data Retention..